 “Hummingbird is paying more attention to each word in a query, ensuring that the whole query – the whole sentence or conversation or meaning – is taken into account, rather than particular words.
 The goal is that pages matching the meaning do better, rather than pages matching just a few words.”

 However, if I may add my own speculation, I think the core of this update was around what Mr. Sullivan was referring to as “conversational search” because semantics are the root of understanding conversation on the web.
 I’ll refer to Google’s “What we do” page for additional backup, “Larry Page, our co-founder and CEO, once described the “perfect search engine” as something that “understands exactly what you mean and gives you back exactly what you want.”

-What does it mean for SEO?
 To me, this means a few things at least: